What No One Told Me About Using “Microbiome” Skincare

 What are the risks of having increased bacteria on the skin?

-Where the body is concerned, too much bacteria can lead to bacterial skin infections, as well as folliculitis (inflammation of the hair follicle) and body odor, adds Dr. Penzi.
+Where the body is concerned, too much bacteria can lead to bacterial skin infections, as well as folliculitis (inflammation of the hair follicle) and body odour, adds Dr Penzi.

 AdvertisementADVERTISEMENT